 Vasudha is the Administrator / Kaiwhakahaere for Refugee and Immigration Legal Advice Service.
 She also works as a volunteer community mentor and has experience in advocacy for family violence and family budgeting services.

-Vlad is a Community Lawyer / Rōia Hapori and the Kaihautu of Refugee and Immigration Legal Advice Service (RILAS).
+Vlad is a Senior Community Lawyer / Rōia Hapori Matua and the Kaihautū of Refugee and Immigration Legal Advice Service (RILAS).
 He oversees our RILAS team, provides legal advice at the RILAS sessions open to the public, and works on ongoing cases assisting with the family reunification efforts of refugees.